Vynokris/RandomMaze3D/README.md

 ## General Infromation

+This project was created for the ISART Digital school by Rémi Serra. <br>
-The end goal was to create a maze which the player could explore.
+The end goal was to create a maze using OpenGL 2 and C++, which the player could explore.
 It had to be textured, lit and could optionally have collisions. <br>
 <br>
 The player is positionned at the start of a randomly generated and textured maze. <br> They must explore it to find the 5 rooms where chests need to be opened. <br>